D4wnstar/aetherwisp/Statistical mechanics/Systems/Ideal gas.md

 $$\boxed{U=\frac{3}{2}PV-\mu N}$$
 This is identical to the classical result, which is what we want.
 ##### Bosons
 Since the equation of state of bosons is identical to that of fermions, but with Bose functions instead of Fermi functions, the internal energy is itself identical, derived in the same way as above.
-It should be noted that the additional term due to condensation in the equation of state does not make a difference for the reasons given above.
+It should be noted that the additional term due to condensation in the equation of state does not make a difference.

 [^1]: The form $PV=nRT$ exists because, besides being convenient in a laboratory setting, thermodynamics was historically developed at a time where the existence of the [[atomo|atom]] had yet to be proven and with it, the [[Particella|particle]] division of matter.
 In fact, classical thermodynamics as a whole does not strictly require the existence of particles like atoms.
 [^2]: Note that we are technically maximizing $\ln W$ here, not $S$.
 However, since $S=k_{B}\ln W$, they share maxima, so the result is the same.